molsonkiko/JsonToolsNppPlugin/docs/README.md

 __NOTES:__
 - This plugin parses a JSON Lines doc as an array where the `i^th` element is the JSON document on the `i^th` line.
-- The `Array to JSON Lines` command on the plugin menu allows you to convert a normal JSON array into a JSON Lines document.
+- The `Array to JSON Lines` command (*added in v3.3.0*) on the plugin menu allows you to convert a normal JSON array into a JSON Lines document.
 - If you query a JSON Lines doc with RemesPath, the query result will be formatted as normal JSON.
 - If you have a JSON Lines document that doesn't have the `.jsonl` extension, you can use the `Plugins->JsonTools->Parse JSON Lines document` command in the main menu.